TomSpencerLondon/Devops/README.md

 We have added the token as a webhook on our github repository.

-### How to setup Quality gates in SonarQube - Add SonarQube quality gates to the Jenkins build pipeline
+### Lab 14 How to setup Quality gates in SonarQube - Add SonarQube quality gates to the Jenkins build pipeline

 SonarQube is a popular static code analysis tool.
 SonarQube is open-sourced.
 We can set up quality gates for Sonarqube and force the build to fail in Jenkins when quality gate conditions are not met.